siobhan559/ga-testing/issue-01-autumn-2008/markdown/communities-of-practice.md

-Can a ‘Communities of Practice’ framework be applied to the creative industries as an identified audience for the V&A?
 ---

-**Juliette Fritsch**
- Head of Gallery Interpretation, Evaluation & Resources, V&A
+title: Can a ‘Communities of Practice’ framework be applied to the creative industries as an identified audience for the V&A?
+layout: essay
+order: 400
+contributor:
+  - id: jfritsch
+---

 ## 1 Introduction